 I have to say that I was, and still am, almost content with my existing system.
 This has remained pretty such constant for the last five or six years, mostly because of lack of funds, but also because there are a lot of things about it that I like very much.
 I won't say much about the source components, except to mention that I listen to the radio (BBC Radio 3, mostly) more than to other sources, and that the others are (in decreasing order of preference) black disc, CD and cassette.
 My musical tastes are pretty wide-ranging.
 My greatest love has always been classical music, particularly piano music (I used to play the piano obsessively when I shared a house with one), chamber music and twentieth century instrumental and orchestral music, but I also have quite a large collection of what might be called "classic" rock (mostly 1970s and 1980s progressive and heavy rock), while beyond this my tastes range into contemporary pop, folk, jazz and "world" music.
 An interest in practical electronics from my teenage years resurfaced eight or nine years ago, and this combined with my new passion for audio equipment, leading to some rather unnatural offspring, to date including several power amps, the Velleman FM tuner kit and a preamp containing Ben Duncan's fine ADEQ phono stage.

 My regular speakers were ProAc Studio Ones, mounted on 45cm two-pillar Target stands.
 These are beautifully-finished medium-sized "bookshelf" speakers, with a SEAS fabric dome and a 17cm Scan-Speak paper mid-woofer.
 I promptly invalidated the guarantee on them by removing the crossover boards from the cabinets and splitting them, so that I could passively bi-amp the speakers.
 I was using a pair of modified Croft 5 stereo valve power amps, which can supply all of 25 watts per channel, and I found that adding the second proved to be a significant improvement, with better detail and control at higher volumes, presumably because the Crofts have limited output capability at the frequency extremes.
 The combination of the valve amps and the ProAcs gives a lovely warm and lively sound, with pin-point imaging and plenty of detail, though they are limited in bass extension and can sound a little thick in the midbass, noticeably in large orchestral works.
-In addition, the treble sounds slightly restrained, lacking a bit of the "air" I have heard in some other systems.

 So, I wanted more of a feeling of "scale", a more extended bass and treble, together with more control in the lower octaves.
 The latter suggested a solid-state power amp, but when I tried putting a pair in the place of one of the Crofts to drive the mid-bass, I found I lost some of the lovely richness in the midband.
 Three-way systems allow more choice in driving amplifiers, as well as having potential advantages in power handling and off-axis response, but most commercial three-ways are either very expensive or suffer compromises in driver quality, crossover design or driver level matching.